Bio

 Morteza Khakshoor (b.
 1984, Iran) currently lives and works in Los Angeles California.
 He moved to the U.S. in 2010 to pursue his education in Fine Arts.
 He received his BFA in Sculpture from Lyme Academy College of Fine Arts in 2015 and completed his MFA in printmaking at The Ohio State University in 2018.

-Morteza is the recipient of many awards, including The Inaugural Emerging Artist Award at the Editions/Artists' Book Fair (E/AB) in 2018.
+Khakshoor is the recipient of many awards, including the Inaugural Emerging Artist Award at the Editions/Artists' Book Fair (E/AB) in 2018.
 His works are in private and public collections, most notably at The Ford Foundation Center for Social Justice in NYC, X Museum in Beijing China, and The Bunker Collection in Palm Beach Florida.